 The procedure of the Contractor and the Principal interaction at support of repair, including unplanned ones and maintenance without sending the Contractor’s specialists to IRI is described in Appendix 4.2.3.

-The Contractor shall arrange interaction and obtaining technical support from the relevant specialists in RF.
-Based on the results of equipment units troubleshooting and consultations with the Contractor, NPP management shall take a decision on the scope and terms of performance of works on its serviceability or operability recovery.
+The Contractor shall arrange interaction and obtaining Technical Support from the relevant specialists in RF.

 Upon coordination of the Principal’s application for performance of work, the Contractor, without waiting for receiving the letter of order and Technical Assignment approval, shall start services rendering and arranges (if required) either urgent short-time sending of specialists to IRI or work performance in RF.

-Assistance to establish Technical Support Organization (TAVANA Co.)
+Providing Technical Support and Organizational support to TAVANA Co.

-To establish Technical Support Organization (TSO) – Tavana Co. company, the Contractor shall interact with the technical support organization through participation of its specialists.
+To render Technical Support and Organizational support to Tavana Company, the Contractor shall interact with TAVANA Co. through participation of its specialists.
 The Contractor’s specialists shall be sent to Tehran for services rendering.
-These specialists shall give required consultations on establishing Technical Support Organization.

-The Principal shall define the membership of the specialists team in the Application for sending specialists (Appendix 2).
-Involvement of every Contractor’s specialist in works shall be performed by the Principal in compliance with the certain time periods specified in this Application.
-The procedure of the Contractor and the Principal interaction at sending the Contractor’s specialists for assistance in TSO establishing is described in Appendix 4.6.
+The list of man-months and related grades of Contractor Specialists are to be involved in Technical and Engineering Support of TAVANA Co. during the first year of this Contract execution, are given in the Appendix 22.
+Involvement of the Contractor’s Specialist for the next years shall be determined by the Principal in compliance with the Application Form specified in Appendix No.2.

+The Principal shall send to the Contractor officially the list of the Contractor’s Specialists, who will be involved in works during the second, third, fourth and fifth years no later than five months before the next year of the Contract execution starts.

+The procedure of the Contractor and the Principal interaction at sending the Contractor’s Specialists for rendering Technical Support and organizational support to TAVANA Co. is described in Appendix 4.5.

-Functions and duties of the specialists rendering services in Tehran are specified in Appendix 6.
-Appendix 6 contains also approximate labor expenditures of the Contractor’s specialists for 5 years period.
-Taking into account the broad scope of the issues to be solved, the Contractor may send to Tehran a team of specialists without exceeding the defined labor expenditures.
+Duties and responsibilities of the Contractor's Specialists rendering Services to TAVANA Co. are specified in Appendix 6.
+Taking into account the broad scope of the issues, stipulated in Appendix 6, the Contractor has the right to send to Tehran a number of qualified specialists in different field for each type of work area, without exceeding the defined man/months.

-4.6 Services on support of operation at the Principal’s specialists sending to RF

-Services on operation support may be rendered by the Contractor at place of permanent work in RF, at the same time, the Principal’s personnel obtains services in RF.
-The procedure of the Principal and the Contractor interaction, if the Principal’s specialists visit to RF is planned, is described in Appendix 4.6.
-The list of services to be rendered by the Contractor to the Principal, their scope and the period for which the specialists are to be sent shall be defined based on the Principal’s Application (Appendix 3).

 Technical support and consulting at new NPP Units with WWER-1000(1200) designing, construction and operation.

-The list and scope of the services rendered by the Contractor on technical support and consulting at new NPP Units with WWER-1000 or WWER-1200 designing, construction and operation shall be specified in additional Applications of the Principal.
-The list of the required Contractor’s specialists, time periods for their sending shall be determined based on the Principal’s Applications (Appendix 2 and Appendix 3).
+The list and scope of the Services rendered by the Contractor on Technical Support and consulting at new NPP Units with WWER-1000 or WWER-1200 designing, construction and operation shall be specified in additional Applications of the Principal.
+The list of the required Contractor’s Specialists, time periods for their sending shall be determined based on the Principal’s Applications (Appendix 2 and Appendix 3).

-The procedure of the Contractor and the Principal interaction at rendering services on technical support and consulting at new NPP Units with WWER-1000 or WWER-1200 designing, construction and operation is described in Appendix 4.7.
+The procedure of the Contractor and the Principal interaction at rendering Services on Technical Support and consulting at new NPP Units with WWER-1000 or WWER-1200 designing, construction and operation is described in Appendix 4.6.

+The Principal shall send to the Contractor officially the list of the Contractor’s permanent Specialists, who will be involved in works during the second, third, fourth and fifth years no later than five months before the next year of the Contract execution starts.